 No. Somewhere deep inside, he knew it wasn't.
 He turned the key in the ignition and put his car into gear.
 The van was headed to Wellington Rd, but if Karl went around the Barbecue Imperium, then just maybe he could head them off.

 He pushed the accelerator down and geared up, skidding into a handbrake turn in front of the kebab shop.
-He almost turned too quickly, almost lost control, but he was just barely able to avoid crashing into Hoonworld Auto.
+He turned too quickly, almost losing control, but he was just barely able to avoid crashing into Hoonworld Auto.
 Now that would have been ironic.
 His wheels found traction, and he sped through the little lane between Carpet Junction and Carpets, Carpets, Carpets and his the Super Centre's main street just a moment too late to head off the van.
 His car caught the rear door of the van, which was hanging open, and sent it spinning into the gutter.

 Karl slammed on the brakes.
 Too late.
 He mounted the curb, and then the whole world was spinning, round and round, wheels within wheels.
 He was punched in the face by something white -- an airbag, he realised.
 And then everything was still.